Salesforce APIs and Integration Capabilities

 - When you’ve configured all settings for your connected app, click Save.

 Once saved, it generates Consumer Key, Consumer Secret.
 Copy them!

 Method 2: Connecting REST API to Salesforce using XML/JSON Load

-Once you have JOSN data saved into a local file (page1.json), you can create an API profile file.
+Once JSON data is saved into a local file (page1.json), you can create an API profile file.

-First, create and upload JSON or XML file in the query profile interface.
+First, create and upload JSON or XML files in the query profile interface.
 Generate the query profile RSD file using the uploaded JSON or XML file.
-Later, using the generated query profile in API Query component to fetch the data and store it in data warehouse.
+Later, using the generated query profile in the API Query component fetches the data and stores it in the data warehouse.